 Side Effects of Fasting

 While Herxheimer reactions can be considered “side effects” of fasting, they signal that healing is taking place.
 But there are other fasting side effects to be aware of–ones that tell you it may be time to stop your fast and begin re-introducing your body to whole, healthy foods.

-Ever see Dallas Buyers Club, a movie that starred Matthew McConaughey as an AIDS patient?
+Did you ever see Dallas Buyers Club, a movie starring Matthew McConaughey as an AIDS patient?
 In order to look the part of a man dying from AIDS, he decided to go on a stringent diet.
-In four months, he lost 47 pounds and definitely got the look he was going for–hollowed-out cheeks and a body that looked like it could not support his head.
+In four months, he lost 47 pounds and definitely got the look he was going for: hollowed-out cheeks and a body that looked like it could not support his head.